sadanandpai/git-guide/README.md

 <img width="783" alt="image" src="https://user-images.githubusercontent.com/12962887/180615816-743abb81-765c-4723-b44f-faf00da3a820.png">

 Note: You need to be very careful while pushing forcefully, as it may eliminate other commits if someone has done in between.
-Make sure you are working on the branch and no one else is similutaneous working on the same or branching out from the branch at your commit.
+Make sure you are working on the branch and no one else is simultaneously working on the same or branching out from the branch at your commit.

 <br>
 <br>